Lexicon

 via Carlota Perez

 Carlota Perez's construct: a regime characterized by a dominant key input whose cost structure shifts dramatically.
-Historical paradigms: Industrial Revolution (cotton, water power), Steam & Railways, Steel & Electricity, Oil & Mass Production, Information (chips, software).
+The pattern recurs.
+Five historical paradigms: Industrial Revolution (cotton, water power), Steam & Railways, Steel & Electricity, Oil & Mass Production, Information (chips, software).
 Each paradigm transforms not only technology but organizational forms, institutional structures, and coordination mechanisms.
-The key input defines the possible—supply appears unbounded at new price, applies across sectors, reshapes firm boundaries.
-The transition between paradigms typically includes a financial crisis marking the turn from installation (speculative capital flood) to deployment (infrastructure normalization).
+The key input defines the possible — supply appears unbounded at new price, applies across sectors, reshapes firm boundaries.

 The Tempo Problem